papabaab/edacy-lycee-dakar/README.md

 ## ASSIGNMENT
 WORK TO DO :
 - Make an Angular page, for the moment no need to put a Backend
-- Store the information in a table.
-The CRUD operations will be done in the table
+- Use Nest JS in the Backend
-- Put the project on Github
+- Use Graph QL Client with Angular- Put the project on Github
 - Add on the Github project, a README file that documents the project
 - Share the link of the Github project as an assignment